-And again ditto Lupin III.
-There's also the example of the movie Island of Assassins, which ends with Lupin and Fujiko both trapped in a blimp that they can't leave without activating a lethal poison, and with the one known antidote explicitly shown to have failed.
+Lupin III, because the franchise operates with Negative Continuity.
+There's also the example of the movie Lupin III Island Of Assassins, which ends with Lupin and Fujiko both trapped in a blimp that they can't leave without activating a lethal poison, and with the one known antidote explicitly shown to have failed.
 Needless to say, it never comes up again.

 Anime filler naturally can't affect the overall plot too much.
-Two interesting examples from Naruto:
+Five interesting examples from Naruto:

 Sasuke is in the hospital at the end of the "Search for Tsunade" arc but is revived in time for the Land of Tea filler arc.
 Since the next arc begins with Sasuke in the hospital, he gets injured again in the filler.

 In the Fuma Clan filler arc, Naruto and Sakura fight Kabuto... but since he's too major a villain to kill off, it turns out to be someone else in disguise.

 The same filler arc features Orochimaru.
 Also as a disguised filler villain.
 Speaking with villain-disguised-as-Kabuto.
 Amongst themselves.
 In character as Orochimaru and Kabuto!
 Though presumably the idea was that Orochimaru left these disguised villains behind in his base as decoys, the way it was presented manages to combine all the worst aspects of Never Trust a Trailer within the context of the episode itself.